background preloader

 The Unexpected Reason Facebook May Be Good For Older Adults Spending time on Facebook has been shown to reduce stress levels, slow down heart rates and -- generally speaking -- just simply relax people.
 Now new research suggests that learning to use Facebook may have an additional benefit for adults over 65: a sharpening of mental abilities.
 Janelle Wohltmann, a graduate student in the University of Arizona department of psychology, set out to see whether teaching older adults to use the popular social networking site could give a boost to their cognitive performance and make them feel more socially connected.
 Her preliminary findings, which she shared this month at the International Neuropsychological Society Annual Meeting in Hawaii, reveal that older adults, after learning to use Facebook, performed about 25 percent better on memory tasks.
 During her study, Wohltmann helped train 14 older adults who had never before -- or who had rarely used -- Facebook so that they ultimately amassed new online friends while posting daily on the site.

 Why People Think Computers Can't WHY PEOPLE THINK COMPUTERS CAN'T Marvin Minsky, MIT First published in AI Magazine, vol. 3 no. 4, Fall 1982.
 Reprinted in Technology Review, Nov/Dec 1983, and in The Computer Culture, (Donnelly, Ed.)
-Associated Univ.
-Presses, Cranbury NJ, 1985 Most people think computers will never be able to think.
-That is, really think.
-Not now or ever.
-Creating False Memories Elizabeth F. Loftus In 1986 Nadean Cool, a nurse's aide in Wisconsin, sought therapy from a psychiatrist to help her cope with her reaction to a traumatic event experienced by her daughter.
+Associated Univ. i love english literature Creating False Memories Elizabeth F. Loftus In 1986 Nadean Cool, a nurse's aide in Wisconsin, sought therapy from a psychiatrist to help her cope with her reaction to a traumatic event experienced by her daughter.
 During therapy, the psychiatrist used hypnosis and other suggestive techniques to dig out buried memories of abuse that Cool herself had allegedly experienced.
 In the process, Cool became convinced that she had repressed memories of having been in a satanic cult, of eating babies, of being raped, of having sex with animals and of being forced to watch the murder of her eight-year-old friend.
+She came to believe that she had more than 120 personalities-children, adults, angels and even a duck-all because, Cool was told, she had experienced severe childhood sexual and physical abuse.
 When Cool finally realized that false memories had been planted, she sued the psychiatrist for malpractice.
-In all four cases, the women developed memories about childhood abuse in therapy and then later denied their authenticity.
-My own research into memory distortion goes back to the early 1970s, when I began studies of the "misinformation effect."
-False Childhood Memories My research associate, Jacqueline E.
+False Childhood Memories My research associate, Jacqueline E. Imagination Inflation Impossible Memories The Author

 Level 3 Of Consciousness Meme Central Books Level 3 Resources Richard Brodie Virus of the Mind What’s New?
 Site Map Level 3 of Consciousness You are reading about something that most people don’t even know exists.
 1. Sometimes like attracts like and sometimes opposite attracts opposite.
 When like attracts like, it can end there, like an oxygen molecule made up of two oxygen atoms, or it can continue to attract like, like a Carbon atom.
 2. Sometimes a self-replicating thing makes a copy of itself with a mistake in it.
 The only way for new things to get created is by a complex series of mistakes that turn out to be better after all.
 3. 4.
 5. 6.
 Self-replication is the most powerful force in the universe.
 Sometimes a self-replicating memeplex makes a mistake in copying itself.
 The only way for a new idea to gain acceptance is by a series of copying mistakes that turn out to be better after all.
 7. 8.
 9. 10.
 11. The battle can be influenced in three ways.
 12. 13.
 Life is largely composed of conversations.
 14.

-Seeing in the Dark Credit: cliff1066tm.
+The Harry Potter Lexicon Seeing in the Dark Credit: cliff1066tm.
 Patient TN was, by his own account, completely blind.
 Two consecutive strokes had destroyed the visual cortex of his brain, and consequently, his ability to see.
 It is not uncommon for stroke patients to suffer brain damage, but the case of TN — referenced by his initials, the general practice in such studies — was peculiar.
-His first stroke had injured only one hemisphere of his visual cortex.
-About five weeks later, a second stroke damaged the other hemisphere.
 Known as selective bilateral occipital damage, TN’s unusual injury made him the subject of much interest while recovering at a hospital in Geneva.
 To further test the extent of TN’s abilities, researchers from Tilburg University in the Netherlands devised a simple yet decisive experiment: an obstacle course.
 TN’s rare condition is known as blindsight.
 The researchers explained that TN’s success indicates that “humans can sustain sophisticated visuo-spacial skills in the absence of perceptual awareness.”

 Related: